Clan History of the Hunters

 The Castle was built with defence in mind as part of a medieval chain of castles to defend the west and south coast of Scotland from Viking invasion.
 There is no written account in the clan history of the Hunters taking part, but it seems likely they took part in the skirmishes that took place up and down the nearby coast that constitute the Battle of Largs where a Viking attempt at invasion was successfully overcome.
 It seems possible that the Hunterston Brooch may have been lost during such an engagement, only to be found 700 years later.

-From its ancient Pele Tower, Hunterston Castle has witnessed a timeline over nine decades.
+From its ancient Pele Tower, Hunterston Castle has witnessed a timeline over nine centuries.
 You can find out more about how Clan Chiefs played their part in Scottish history in our Clan Chief page.

 Clan Hunter Fable